Isaac Paredes Player Props: Rays vs. Yankees

-Isaac Paredes and his .410 on-base percentage over his past 10 games (80 points higher than his season-long percentage), will be in action for the Tampa Bay Rays against the New York Yankees and Jhony Brito on May 5 at 6:40 PM ET.
+Isaac Paredes -- with a slugging percentage of .541 in his past 10 games, including six extra-base hits -- will be in action for the Tampa Bay Rays versus the New York Yankees, with Domingo German on the hill, on May 6 at 4:10 PM ET.

-In his last game, he went 1-for-3 with a double against the Pirates.
+In his most recent game he had a hitless showing (0-for-3) against the Yankees.

 Isaac Paredes Game Info & Props vs. the Yankees